-Flowers and dance came together, when the pandemic gave me my free time under the same beams I sat, it was summer and the clouds of sheep floated above my head, I smelled the same scents as when I was a child and I thought: I'm done, the flowers will be my dances.
+Flowers and dance came together, when I sat under the same beams in my free time given by the pandemic, it was summer and the sheep clouds floated above my head, I smelled the same smells as when I was a child and that I thought: you're done, the flowers will be my dances.

 I am grateful to have support, I would never have started without my girlfriend Kinga and my husband Bence.

 What can be known about dry flowers?
 For me, it is a very natural and environmentally friendly decoration, the best thing about it, is that it is durable and easy to compost at the end of its life cycle, but I know little about itnis it a treated product and hownis it local, or where does it come from?

 Very exciting question!
 Really beautiful and natural decoration, and the idea of composting is a very good direction.By the way, we at Arbonika also try to follow the zero waste line with our packaging, we get our boxes and bubble wrap from local small businesses.For example, what we pack our vases in, is provided by the neighboring convenience store, and they get the syrup in it.